Spatially dense stochastic epidemic models with infection-age dependent infectivity

 The rate of infection for individuals in location $k$ is given by

-Here the factor $\beta^N_{k,k'}$ reflects the effect of infection of individuals from location $k'$ upon those from location $k$.
+Here the factor $\beta^N_{k,k'}$ reflects the effect of infection of individuals from location $k'$ upon those in location $k$.
 It also represents the heterogeneity of the effects of the interactions among different locations.